Best Of rangefinders

 Rating: 7.8/10 · Price: $89

 Look, an $89 rangefinder isn’t going to compete with a $549 Bushnell.
-But the Gogogo GS24 is functional — it gives you yardages that are within 1-2 yards of my Pro X3+ at distances under 200 yards.
+But the Gogogo GS24 is functional — for short-to-mid approach distances, the category standard here is still “good enough to give you a usable number without premium speed or polish.”
 That’s genuinely useful.

 The build feels like a $89 product — light plastic, small display, slow lock-on.
 But it has slope, flag lock vibration, and it does the one thing you need a rangefinder to do: tell you how far away the flag is.

 Buy this if: You’ve never used a rangefinder and want to try one without commitment, or you need a backup unit, or you’re on a strict budget.
-Just know that the upgrade path is real — once you feel how fast a Bushnell locks on, you can’t go back.
+Just know that the upgrade path is real — premium lasers feel a lot faster and cleaner once you move up the category.

 Rangefinder vs. GPS Watch — Why Not Both?